anderkve/FYS3150/book/projects/project4.md

 - **Collaboration:** We *strongly* encourage you to collaborate with others, in groups of up to four students.
 The group hands in a single pdf.
 Remember to list everyone's name in the pdf.

 - **Reproducibility:** Your code should be available on a GitHub repo.
 You can refer to relevant parts of your code in your answers.
-Make sure to include a README file in the repo that briefly explains how the code is organized, and how it should be compiled and run in order for others to reproduce your results.
+Make sure to include a README file in the repo that briefly explains how the code is organised, and how it should be compiled and run in order for others to reproduce your results.

 - **Figures:** Figures included in your LaTeX document should preferrably be made as vector graphics (e.g. `.pdf` files), rather than raster graphics (e.g. `.png` files).

 ## Introduction

 The topic of this project is the **Ising model** in two dimensions.
 We will use this simple model to explore temperature-dependent behaviour in ferromagnets.
-A particular goal is to numerically estimate the **critical temperature** at which our 2D system undergoes a **phase transition**, from a magnetized phase to a phase with no net magnetization.
+A particular goal is to numerically estimate the **critical temperature** at which our 2D system undergoes a **phase transition**, from a magnetised phase to a phase with no net magnetization.

 A basic introduction to the Ising model will be given in the lectures.
 For a more detailed introduction, see Chapter 13 (in particular 13.3 and 13.4) in Morten's lecture notes.